joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 Switching to Starship.rs meant I broke up with Oh-My-Zsh, and thus Zsh.
 With everything back up in the air, I thought this would be a great time to try the [Fish shell](https://fishshell.com/)!

+If you want to see why you should make this switch without reading all my specific setup, [click here](#benefits)

 ## Installing Starship.rs

 Since I am on a Macbook Pro and already set up [homebrew](https://brew.sh/) as my package manager, installing Starship.rs was easy.